nicenemo/wsl-debian-boxes/README.md

 In the _files_ directory, you will find the Debian package sources files that are used.
 You can modify them to use a local mirror.
 That might be faster than pulling them from the main debian archives directly.

+## Beware of smart git on Windows!

+Windows on git by default converts line endings to/from Linux/Windows.
+This will go horribly wrong if you edit the bash files from Windows.
+Either use git from WSL and edit files from WSL.
+Or turn of line ending conversion on git in WIndows.
+Bash files with Windows line endings do not run.